Celebrations of Life

 I meet with you first.

-We’ll sit down properly – in person or online – and talk about who they were.
+We’ll sit down properly, ideally in person, and talk about who they were.
 Not just the dates and milestones, but the habits, the humour, the contradictions.
 The things that made them them.

 Then I go away and write the celebration.

 You’ll see the script well before the day.
-We can adjust it, refine it, make sure it feels right in your mouth and in your chest.
+We can adjust it, refine it and make sure it feels right in your chest.

 If family members want to speak, I can help them shape what they want to say – whether that’s building a full tribute together or steadying a few lines they’re nervous about delivering.